lyto11/Performance-Tweaks-For-Win11/nvidia-control-panel-tweaks.md

 ## Manage 3D Settings → Program Settings

 1. Click **Add**
-2. Find and select `FortniteClient-Win64-Shipping.exe`
+2. Find or manually add and select `FortniteClient-Win64-Shipping.exe`
 3. Apply all the same settings from the table above specifically for Fortnite

 > Program-specific settings override global settings and ensure Fortnite always runs with these options regardless of what other games use.